 Please visit the Department of Foreign Affairs and Trade website for comprehensive information on the MAFTA.

 There are five key areas with regulated import requirements in Malaysia and it is important to be aware of the following:

-- An Import permit application is required by The Department of Veterinary Services Malaysia from the local importer for all dairy products.
+- An import permit application is required by the Department of Veterinary Services (DVS) Malaysia from the local importer for all dairy products.

-- Fresh Liquid Milk imports are regulated by a Tariff Rate Quota under the jurisdiction of the Department of Veterinary Services, Malaysia (DVS reserves the right on these quotas).
+- Fresh Liquid Milk imports are regulated by a Tariff Rate Quota under the jurisdiction of the DVS Malaysia (DVS reserves the rights on these quotas).